mschmidty/schmidtyworksV1.0/_posts/2016-11-08-nepa-comments.md

 If comments are substantive and if comments fit into necessary modifications 1-4 from above, you may respond in either the final EA or decision record by altering pertinent sections and listing these changes somewhere in the document.
 If comments do not warrant changes, document why you decided they do not warrant a change in a response somewhere in the EA or decision document.

+Remember too that comments are the most useful way to keep the public involved with your project.
+Public involvement can help you address public barriers early on in a project so that implementation goes smoothly.